TobitSoftware/chayns-toolkit/README.md

 An example project can be found [here](https://github.com/leodr/chayns-scripts/tree/master/packages/example-project).

+> You should also make sure that you specify a meaningful name in your
+> `package.json`-file, as it will be used by this package to determine the name
+> of your output files.

-### Configuring Linting
+### Setting Up Linting

-We also provide an [ESLint](https://eslint.org/)-configuration that works with JavaScript and TypeScript.
-ESLint comes preinstalled with this package, so there's no need to install it seperately.
+We provide an [ESLint](https://eslint.org/)-configuration that works with JavaScript and TypeScript.
+ESLint comes preinstalled with this package, so there's no need to install the `eslint`-package seperately.

-All you have to do is add the `eslintConfig` key to your `package.json`:
+All you have to do is add the `eslintConfig` key to your `package.json` and extend our ESLint-configuration:

 ```json
 {